Atrovent

 Atrovent is an anticholinergic which contains a corticosteroid (steroid) called ipratropium bromide.
 It acts like a bronchodilator and is taken to relieve the symptoms of chronic obstructive pulmonary disease (COPD).

 Bronchospasm occurs when the airways leading to the lungs (bronchi) constrict and tighten.
-It can be triggered by respiratory illnesses such as asthma or chronic obstructive pulmonary syndrome (COPD), but can also happen when a person is exposed to an allergen such as dust, smoke or pollen.
+It can be triggered by respiratory illnesses, such as asthma or chronic obstructive pulmonary disease (COPD).
+Still, it can also occur when a person is exposed to an allergen, such as dust, smoke, or pollen.

 Illnesses, medicines, weather, exercise and even emotions can also cause bronchospasm symptoms.